 And these wait times aren’t just inconvenient.
 For students facing mental health struggles, long counseling wait times may be a matter of life-and-death.

 To handle the personnel shortage, some colleges now resort to technology for help.
-An article from Inside Higher Ed points to the advent of the virtual adviser.
-Large schools such as Colorado State University and the State University of New York already employ online applications that provide immediate access to automated advisers.
+An article from Inside Higher Ed points to the advent of the virtual advisor.
+Large schools such as Colorado State University and the State University of New York already employ online applications that provide immediate access to automated advisors.
 This strategy, sometimes referred to as telepsychology, uses media such as web chat, text messaging, and smartphone applications to provide students with immediate access to support.

 Note this support comes from a computerized program designed to ask pertinent questions related to your mental health and well-being.
 If it sounds far-fetched, realize that 9.1% percent of college counseling centers used some form of this strategy during the 2014-15 school year.

 Some argue this level of access is better than nothing.
 And perhaps it is, particularly for those students who might not otherwise reach out, or who might be too afraid or embarrassed to ask for direct human support.
 Of course, the notion of telepsychology invites obvious concerns about the efficacy of the experience.
 If you’ve ever tried paying your insurance provider using their stupid automated system, you’ve experienced the risks of relying on automated processes to help students in emotional crisis.

 A number of nonprofit groups have also emerged to confront the service gap.
 Among them, the College Advising Corps and College Possible hire recent grads, many with backgrounds similar to students in need, to help staff counseling jobs.

 Other groups, including CollegePoint and Strive for College, use virtual advising to reach remote and isolated students.